Prajwal-Vijay/Pursuer_Evader_Games/README.md

 MEG_Python - Python simulations of pursuit-evasion scenarios.
 Explores strategy development for the pursuit team (1 pursuer vs. n evaders), combining weighted averages of optimal headings and nearest-evader pursuit tactics.

-Research - The current work I am pursuing, where I am trying to come up with an algorithm to perform weighted mapping of the pursuer to evaders.
+Research - The current work I am pursuing, where I am trying to come up with an algorithm to perform weighted matching of the pursuers to evaders.
 ## Current Work
 Investigating matching-based strategies for pursuers.